b0-0sk/b0-0sk/README.md

 ---

-> "The unexamined life is not worth living." – Arnau Bosch
+> "The unexamined life is not worth living." – Sócrates